About this course

 LJMU’s MSc Financial Management is ideal for those wishing to pursue a career in the financial or accounting sectors.

-- This degree is recognised by the Chartered Institute for Securities and Investment (CISI)
+- Study on a course recognised by the Chartered Institute for Securities and Investment (CISI)

-- Ideal preparation for a range of careers within the finance profession
+- Prepare for a range of careers in finance

 - Learn to think strategically about finance with an emphasis on research and critical analysis

 - Benefit from academic expertise in a variety of financial management disciplines

 - Choose this programme even if you have no knowledge of finance but want to develop a career in the sector